Intercity (Deutsche Bahn): Line 61

-Line 61 runs every two hours between Karlsruhe and Nuremberg.
-Schorndorf is only served by a single pair of daytime trains, which continue to Leipzig.
+Line 61 runs every two hours between Karlsruhe and Leipzig.
+Schorndorf is only served by two trains in the morning towards Nuremberg and by two trains in the evening towards Stuttgart.
 Since the line runs via Pforzheim, it only uses part of the Mannheim–Stuttgart high-speed railway.
 Since December 2018, the line has been gradually converted to operation with Intercity 2 sets.

 Line 62

-Three pairs of trains a day run between Frankfurt am Main and Salzburg.
-Two of them go from Frankfurt to Klagenfurt and Graz.
-Deviating from this, the third starts in Saarbrücken and ends in Graz.